Inventor-Redux/Redocs/docs/inventor-reference/triggers/interactions/slash-command.md

 When this box is checked, only users who are collaborators on the bot in Inventor are allowed to use the command.
 This is useful for debugging, administration, or unreleased features.

 :::warning
 Do not use this to make commands "Staff Only," or for some other restricted group.
-This is better done through the integrations tab ([learn how!](https://discord.com/blog/slash-commands-permissions-discord-apps-bots)), as granting too many people access to your bot is risky, as they can do anything with the bot.
+This is better done through the integrations tab ([learn how!](https://discord.com/blog/slash-commands-permissions-discord-apps-bots)).
+Granting too many people access to your bot is risky, as they can do anything with the bot and the servers it is in.
 :::

 ### Command Availability {#command-availability-input}